 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-As the price of Bitcoin soared since first being introduced, investors have sought ways to get a piece of the cryptocurrency action.
-Financial firms have rushed to come up with products that feed investors’ crypto appetite, and last fall saw the arrival of a long-awaited Bitcoin futures exchange-traded fund (ETF).
+As the price of Bitcoin soared, investors sought ways to get a piece of the cryptocurrency action.
+Financial firms have rushed to come up with products that feed investors’ crypto appetite, leading to the arrival of a long-awaited Bitcoin futures exchange-traded fund (ETF) in 2021.

-The new Bitcoin-linked fund, ProShares Bitcoin Strategy ETF (BITO), gives traders a way to speculate on Bitcoin without having to buy cryptocurrency directly or set up an account with a crypto exchange.
-Investors can simply buy and sell the fund like they would any other stock trading on an exchange, making it simple to get started.
+ProShares Bitcoin Strategy ETF (BITO) is the first Bitcoin ETF to hit the market.
+Investors can buy and sell the fund like they would any other stock trading on an exchange, making it simple to get started.

-Here’s what else you should know about Bitcoin ETFs.
+Here’s what you should know about Bitcoin ETFs.

-Many people have been drawn to Bitcoin by its rapid rise in price since first being introduced in 2009.
-While it’s down more than 40 percent since its November 2021 all-time high, Bitcoin is still up substantially since its debut.
+While it’s down more than 60 percent since its November 2021 all-time high, Bitcoin is still up 64 percent since the start of 2023.
 Naturally, the increase in price has many people wondering how they can get in on the action.

-One aspect of buying and selling Bitcoin that may have held some people back is the limited number of brokers that offer it and trading directly through a crypto exchange can be complicated due to a variety of fees and new trading platforms.
+Trading directly through a crypto exchange can be complicated for some investors.
 But with the introduction of ETFs tied to Bitcoin, the process of investing could become much simpler.

 “By opening up the doors to mainstream investors through Bitcoin ETFs, numerous investors can participate in indirectly investing into Bitcoin but without actually holding the digital asset itself, which can help alleviate the fears that many newcomers have,” says Peter Jensen, CEO of blockchain payments company RocketFuel Blockchain.